RathijitAich/RathijitAich/README.md

 I'm a passionate developer and machine learning enthusiast with expertise in full-stack development, AI/ML, and building innovative solutions across multiple domains.

 ### 🔭 I'm currently working on
-- **DigiFarm**: An agricultural technology platform with disease detection services using Machine Learning
 - **Machine Learning Projects**: Including tomato leaf disease detection, network intrusion detection, and fraud detection using Reinforcement Learning
 - **Full-Stack Applications**: Building scalable backends with Java and Spring Boot, and dynamic frontends with React